daveontour/opapi/README.md

 ### Installation and Execution

 The API service can be installed to run as a windows service or from the Windows command line prompt <br/>
 The service does *not* require any additional software componets.
-The service _self hosts_ itself according the the configuration in _*service.json*_
+The service _self hosts_ itself according the the configuration in _*service.json*_ file

 1. To install and start as a Windows Service.
 Must be logged on with Administrator privelege
    ```cmd